brompwnie/botb/README.md

 - Scrape metadata info from GCP metadata endpoints
 - Push data to an S3 bucket
 - Break out of Privileged Containers
+- Force BOtB to always return a Exit Code of 0 (useful for non-blocking CI/CD)

 # Getting BOtB